 - Perfect for your quick meals

-- Loaded with vegetables
+- Loaded with summer vegetables

 Sauce – The sauces that are used in this dish are dark soy sauce, light soy sauce, fish sauce, and oyster sauce.
 The combination of these sauces adds a delicious flavor, that makes this dish even more delicious.
+You can replace dark and light soy sauce with an all-purpose soy sauce.

 Thai Holy Basil – This is a must in this dish, and the use of Thai Holy Basil gives this Noodles a unique taste.
 If you can’t find it use simple Thai basil or even Italian Basil.

-Vegetables – I have used Onion, Baby Corn, Bell Peppers, Green Onions, But you can add more veggies such as Broccoli, Carrots, etc to make it filling.
+Vegetables – I have used Onion, Baby Corn, Bell Peppers, Green Onions, But you can add more veggies such as Broccoli, Zucchini, Carrots, etc to make it filling.

 Oil – You can use any vegetable oil of your choice to make these delicious noodles.

-Other Ingredients – Some more basic ingredients required are garlic and Thai Birds Eye Chillies.
+Other Ingredients – Some more basic ingredients required are Garlic and Thai Birds Eye Chillies.

 Thai Birds Eye Chilli adds that right amount of heat and spiciness to the dish.
 If you can’t find it add in finely chopped fresh red chilies.